SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Keyword to declare a class is done by the keyword <code>class</code> in pretty much all programming languages which have it.

 A singleton (AKA the singleton pattern) is a class that can only have a single instance of that class.
 It is useful when you don't need multiple instances of a thing (the null object, a logger), or to coordinate states.
-A type that only allows one value (only allows a sigleton) is known as a unit type.

 method in lua function object:method(...)